James Webb Space Telescope

 idg site photo1

-Photogrammetry (PG) is a method of creating extremely accurate three dimensional models utilizing two dimensional imaging.
-This provides a means of assessing as-built engineering tolerances of complex assemblies and structures.
-Pictured below is the IDG’s cryogenic photogrammetry system at Johnson Space Center.
+Photogrammetry (PG) is a method of creating accurate three dimensional position measurements utilizing photography.
+For JWST, the technique was used to assess the as-built tolerances of complex assemblies and structures, including the telescope itself.
+Shown below are renderings of the key subsystems that make up the cryogenic photogrammetry system at Johnson Space Center.

 JSC